The Problem we are trying to solve

 - Weekly visits from a dedicated social worker, therapist and other relevant professionals tailored to the child’s needs.

 - Receive a generous fixed allowance of $1000* per week for the first 12 months, for each child in your care.
+After the first 12 months, the allowance will be reviewed to ensure the needs of the household are met.

 - Receive a Carer Development Plan created through the assessment or at the start of a placement